prebid/prebid.github.io/dev-docs/show-multiformat-ads.md

 <div class="bs-docs-section" markdown="1">

-# Show Multi-Format Ads with Prebid.js
+# Show Multiformat Ads with Prebid.js
 {: .no_toc }

-This page has instructions for showing multi-format ads using Prebid.js.
+This page has instructions for showing multiformat ads using Prebid.js.

-Multi-format ads allow you to declare multiple media types on a single ad unit.
+Multiformat ads allow you to declare multiple media types on a single ad unit.
 For example, you can set up one ad unit that could show a banner, native, or video ad, depending on which had the highest bid.

 Once declared, any bidder that supports at least one of the media types can participate in the auction for that ad unit.

 {: .alert.alert-info :}
-For ad ops setup instructions, see [Setting up Prebid Multi-Format in DFP]({{site.baseurl}}/adops/setting-up-prebid-multiformat-in-dfp.html).
+For ad ops setup instructions, see [Setting up Prebid Multiformat in DFP]({{site.baseurl}}/adops/setting-up-prebid-multiformat-in-dfp.html).

 * TOC
 {:toc}

-## How Multi-Format Ads Work
+## How Multiformat Ads Work

-Multi-format ads allow you to say that a single ad unit may be filled by any eligible banner, video, or native ad.
+Multiformat ads allow you to say that a single ad unit may be filled by any eligible banner, video, or native ad.

-At a high level, Prebid.js supports multi-format ads as follows:
+At a high level, Prebid.js supports multiformat ads as follows:

-1. For each multi-format ad unit, make a list of each of the media types defined for that ad unit
+1. For each multiformat ad unit, make a list of each of the media types defined for that ad unit
 2. Loop through each of the bidders specified on the ad unit, checking it against the list of media types to see if the bidder is eligible to bid
 3. Send bid requests to each bidder that supports at least one of the media types on the ad unit